José Justo Corro: Domestic issues

 In the course of his presidency Corro would have three ministers of finance – Mangino, Alas and Cervantes – who all struggled to raise funds, and who all appealed the government to take out foreign loans.
 The use of copper also caused trouble as it lent itself easily to counterfeiting, which Corro tried to discourage by devaluing the value of the copper coin.
 To alleviate the financial chaos, a National Bank was also established, but it struggled due to a lack of funds.
 Urban properties had avoided paying taxes since independence, and the Corro administration on June 30, 1836, decreed that they now had to pay two pesos for every thousand pesos in value which they had.

 Partisan conflict on the municipal level resulted in a petition to the president to suspend the elections for the Ayuntamientos until the publication of the Siete Leyes, the new constitution that was being worked on.
 After suppressing the revolt of Juan Alvarez in the south of the country, congress began focusing on this new, centralist constitution.
 The Siete Leyes were finally published on December 30, 1836.
+It revoked anticlerical laws previously passed by Gómez Farías, but maintained state control over the church.

 Elections were held in accordance with the new constitution, and the ex-president Anastasio Bustamante who had recently returned from Europe, succeeded in winning another term.

-Later Life
+Later life

+Corro stepped down on 19 April 1837, being succeeded by Bustamante.
+He then returned to Jalisco, and again served as interim governor of Jalisco from 1 November to 30 December 1837.
+In 1839 he served as a deputy in and then president of the state congress.
+Corro then served as an alternate deputy to the Constituent Congress of 1842.

-Corro stepped down on April 19, 1837. retired to private life in Guadalajara.
-He died there in 1864, during the French Intervention in Mexico, and was interred in the main cemetery of the city, the Panteón de Belén.
+Corro then retired to private life in Guadalajara.
+He died there on 18 December 1864.
+His body was interred in the Panteón de Belén.
+He was married to Juana Fernanda Ulloa.
+There is a street named after Corro in Guadalajara.